-Both the Federal Government and State of California have put aside considerable financial aid to help people pay for a college education.
+Both the Federal government and State of California have put aside considerable financial aid to help people pay for a college education.

-IMPORTANT!
 The most appealing type of support you might receive is a grant, such as the Federal Pell Grant, or the state Cal Grant.
 Grants are a great way to pay for college because the money you receive does not typically need to be paid back.\

-Pell Grants, for instance, can award up to \$6,195 a year, and a student may be eligible to receive either a Cal Grant B or C at a community college.
+Pell Grants, for instance, can award up to \$5,550 a year, and a student can receive either a Cal Grant B or C at a community college.

-To determine what you might be eligible to receive, you must fill out the FAFSA (Free Application for Federal Student Aid) or a California Dream Act Application.
-The Cal Grant deadline for both the FAFSA and the Dream Act Application is March 2nd each year.
-More information about Cal Grant requirements is on page 10.
+To determine what you might be eligible to receive, you must fill out the FAFSA (Free Application for Federal Student Aid) and for consideration of a Cal Grant, you must submit a GPA Verification Form to the California Student Aid Commission by March 2nd each year.